Australia at the 1994 Winter Paralympics: Background

-Previous Sporting Success
+Previous sporting success

 After his paralysis, Michael began wheelchair racing, and won the Australian wheelchair racing championship in Adelaide during February 1986.
 He learnt to ski in 1987, after being taught by George Macpherson, a founder of sit skiing Australia.
 In 1988 he was invited to Canada by ski coach Dean Sheppard, in a bid to develop a career in ski racing.
 Michael competed at the 1990 IPC Alpine Skiing World Championships in Colorado, as well as competing in the 1992 Tignes-Albertville Winter Paralympics.
 He won a bronze medal in the men's slalom LW11 event at the 1992 Winter Paralympics.

-Lillehammer Paralympic Results
+Lillehammer Paralympic results

 Leading up to the 1994 Lillehammer Winter Paralympics, Michael had a crash during training that left him unconscious.
 Despite this, he would go on to win a gold in the men's slalom LWXI and the men's Super-G LWXI.
 Michael's LWXI disability classification was seen as - sitting: paraplegia with fair functional sitting balance.